njustkmg/IJCAI25-BSS/README.md

 ```

 ### Training & Evaluation
-Run the following command to train the model and evaluate the results (task Kinetics-Sounds as an example):
+Run the following command to train the model and evaluate the results (take Kinetics-Sounds as an example):
 ```shell
 cd KS